 1. Establishing your budget

-The first step to start gaming in Kenya is establishing your budget.
+The first step to starting gaming in Kenya is establishing your budget.
 The game consoles, accessories, and games vary in price, so decide how much you’re willing to spend before even looking at the options.

 2. Determine what games you want to play

-The next driving force behind your decisions is the games.
+The following driving force behind your decisions is the games.
 There’s a wide variety of video games to choose from – some are educational, others revolve around a single-player experience, and quite a number require multiplayer support.

 You can start by checking some lists of popular games online.
 You can also watch videos on Twitch or YouTube to see what other people are playing.

-Some games are better for PC, consoles or even mobile phone
+Some games are better for PC, consoles, or even mobile phone

 3. Choose your gaming platform